-Promoting intangible products — an app, cryptocurrency, a new piece of software — is often challenging, which is why the folk at Adzerk approached us to make an animated product ad for their new platform.
+Promoting intangible products — an app, cryptocurrency, a new piece of software — is often challenging, which is why the folks at Adzerk approached us to make an animated product ad for their new platform.

 We leveraged the power and flexibility of the animated video style to create an engaging visual narrative to go along with the product benefit the company wanted to showcase while keeping things tied to what sets their product apart from the competition.

 The ad begins with a clear outline of the state of the market; the disadvantages and risks of turning to the competition.
 This opens the floor to presenting Kevel as the perfect solution for the viewer’s ad strategy, highlighting benefits such as more freedom and humanity before delving specifically into how the software works.
 A straightforward recipe that has proven time and again to be effective in catching viewers’ attention and piquing their interest.

 Animated motion graphics can be incredibly helpful to promote intangible products because they make it easier to break down complex topics and explain how the product works and what benefits it can bring to people’s lives.

 This video is an excellent example of an advertisement of a product in a way that makes it feel unique, entertaining, and funny — even if those attributes aren’t really a key part of your products’ functionality!

 Here we see a woman at home asking her Echo smart speaker for the weather, only for it to lose its characteristic voice of Alexa.
 However, Bezos is reassured by his team that the situation is under control because they have stand-ins at the ready.